 Consider a body of irregular shape and mass (m) is free to oscillate in a vertical plane about a horizontal axis passing through a point, weight mg acts downward at the centre of gravity (G).

-If the body displaced through a small angle (θ) and released from this position, a torque is exerted by the weight of the body to restore to its equilibrium.
+If the body is displaced through a small angle (θ) and released from this position, a torque is exerted by the weight of the body to restore to its equilibrium.

 τ = -mg × (d sinθ)